From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Abstract

 \section{Abstract}

 We study the common continual learning setup where an overparameterized model is sequentially fitted to a set of jointly realizable tasks.
-We analyze the forgetting---loss on previously seen tasks---after $k$ iterations.
-For linear models, we prove that fitting a task is equivalent to a \emph{single} stochastic gradient descent (SGD) step on a modified objective.
-We develop novel last-iterate SGD upper bounds in the realizable least squares setup, and apply them to derive new results for continual learning.
-Focusing on random orderings over \(T\) tasks, we establish \emph{universal} forgetting rates, whereas existing rates depend on the problem dimensionality or complexity.
-Specifically, in continual regression with replacement, we improve the best existing rate from $\bigO((d-\rankavg)/k)$ to $\bigO(\min(1/\sqrt[4]{k}, \sqrt {d-\rankavg}/k, \sqrt {T\rankavg}/k))$, where $d$ is the dimensionality and $\rankavg$ the average task rank.
-Furthermore, we establish the first rates for random task orderings \emph{without} replacement.
-The obtained rate of $\bigO(\min(1/\sqrt[4]{T},\, (d-r)/T))$ proves for the first time that randomization alone---with no task repetition---can prevent catastrophic forgetting in sufficiently long task sequences.
-Finally, we prove a similar $\bigO(1/\sqrt[4]{k})$ universal rate for the forgetting in continual linear \emph{classification} on separable data.
-Our universal rates apply for broader projection methods, such as block Kaczmarz and POCS, illuminating their loss convergence under i.i.d.~and one-pass orderings.
+We analyze forgetting, defined as the loss on previously seen tasks, after $k$ iterations.
+For continual linear models, we prove that fitting a task is equivalent to a \emph{single} stochastic gradient descent (SGD) step on a modified objective.
+We develop novel last-iterate SGD upper bounds in the realizable least squares setup and leverage them to derive new results for continual learning.
+Focusing on random orderings over \(T\) tasks, we establish \emph{universal} forgetting rates, whereas existing rates depend on problem dimensionality or complexity and become prohibitive in highly overparameterized regimes.
+In continual regression with replacement, we improve the best existing rate from $\mathcal{O}((d-\bar{r})/k)$ to $\mathcal{O}(\min(1/\sqrt[4]{k}, \sqrt {d-\bar{r}}/k, \sqrt {T\bar{r}}/k))$, where $d$ is the dimensionality and $\bar{r}$ the average task rank.
+Furthermore, we establish the first rate for random task orderings \emph{without} replacement.
+The resulting rate $\mathcal{O}(\min(1/\sqrt[4]{T},\, (d-\bar{r})/T))$ shows that randomization alone, without task repetition, prevents catastrophic forgetting in sufficiently long task sequences.
+Finally, we prove a matching $\mathcal{O}(1/\sqrt[4]{k})$ forgetting rate for continual linear \emph{classification} on separable data.
+Our universal rates extend to broader methods, such as block Kaczmarz and POCS, illuminating their loss convergence under i.i.d.~and single-pass orderings.